paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-028-architect-of-the-capitol.md

 ## § 1822.
 Leasing of space
 **(a) In general** Funds appropriated to the Architect of the Capitol shall be available—

-(1) for the leasing of space in areas within the District of Columbia and its environs beyond the boundaries of the United States Capitol Grounds to meet space requirements of the United States Senate, United States House of Representatives, United States Capitol Police, and the Architect of the Capitol under such terms and conditions as the Committee or Commission referred to under subsection (b) of this section may authorize; and
+(1) for the leasing of space in areas within the District of Columbia and its environs beyond the boundaries of the United States Capitol Grounds to meet space requirements of the United States Senate, United States House of Representatives, United States Capitol Police, and the Architect of the Capitol under such terms and conditions as the Committee or Commission referred to under subsection (b) may authorize; and

 (2) to incur any necessary expense in connection with any leasing of space under paragraph (1).

-**(b) Conditions to lease space** The Architect of the Capitol may lease space under subsection (a) of this section upon submission of written notice of intent to lease such space to, and approved by—
+**(b) Conditions to lease space** The Architect of the Capitol may lease space under subsection (a) upon submission of written notice of intent to lease such space to, and approved by—

 (1) the Committees on Appropriations and Rules and Administration of the Senate for space to be leased for the Senate;